Note: Links with green underlines are shopping links and will open in a new window

 Below: The yellow arrow is pointing to the nasolacrimal duct inside the left nostril of a horse.

 If a horse's eye tears excessively the problem may be a nasolacrimal duct that is blocked by debris, inflammation, or scar tissue, or that has been damaged.

 Less commonly, a horse may have a congenital condition in which there is not an opening for the nasolacrimal duct in the nostril.
 These conditions usually result in excessive tearing in the eye since there is nowhere for the tears to drain.
 Fortunately, these conditions are often easily treatable.

 Below is a young mare who was born without an opening in her nostrils for her nasolacrimal ducts (this condition was present on both sides of her face).
 Surgery was performed to create openings, then a small tube was inserted the entire length of her nasolacrimal ducts to hold the new openings open until they healed.
 Excess tubing was brought out the top (at the eyes) and bottom (at the nose) of the nasolacrimal ducts then stitched to her face to keep it in place.
 When the surgically created openings were healed, the tubing was removed.

-- All horses, regardless of when they were actually born, are considered to have a common birthday of January 1.
-This is one of the reasons most horsemen don't like their foals to be born late in the year: Even if a foal is born on December 31st he or she will have their first birthday the very next day.
+- All horses, regardless of when they were actually born, are considered to have a common birthday.
+In the Northern Hemisphere they celebrate a common birthday on January 1; in the Southern Hemisphere the common birthday is August 1.
+This is one of the reasons most horsemen don't like their foals to be born just before those dates: Even if a foal is born only the day before he or she will have their first birthday the very next day.